 Appropriate values reported in percent are now allowed (e.g., lipids, grain size);

-Several smaller error message improvements have been implemented and issues with the QA/QC report, e.g. TRG count have been addressed.
+Several smaller error message improvements have been implemented and issues with the QA/QC report, e.g., TRG count have been addressed.

 Comments or questions on this template can be directed to the DMMO template development team (Peggy Myre [peggy.myre@exadata.net] or Dawn Smorong [dawn@mavenconsulting.ca]).